Reference & Guide

 What Is Film Noir?

-Film noir is not a genre.
-It is a mood, a visual style, a set of moral coordinates — and for roughly two decades, it was Hollywood's darkest mirror.
+Film noir resists a clean definition.
+Call it a mood, a visual style, a set of moral coordinates: for two decades it was Hollywood's darkest mirror, and nobody has managed to explain it away since.

-The term itself was coined by French critic Nino Frank in 1946, applied retrospectively to a cycle of American crime films that had been arriving in France after the wartime embargo lifted.
-Frank and his contemporaries recognized something new and troubling in these pictures: a darkness that went beyond subject matter into atmosphere, psychology, and a pervasive sense that the world was neither just nor comprehensible.
+The term was coined by French critic Nino Frank in 1946, applied after the fact to a cycle of American crime films that had begun arriving in France once the wartime import embargo lifted.
+Frank and his contemporaries recognized something new and troubling in these pictures: a darkness that ran deeper than plot, into atmosphere and psychology, carrying the sense of a world that was neither just nor fully knowable.

-The classical period runs roughly from 1941 — when John Huston's The Maltese Falcon established the template — through 1958, when Orson Welles's Touch of Evil offered a kind of baroque summation.
-In between, the cycle produced some of American cinema's most formally audacious and morally complex work.
+The classical period runs roughly from 1941, when John Huston's The Maltese Falcon set the template, through 1958, when Orson Welles's Touch of Evil delivered a kind of baroque eulogy for the whole cycle.
+What came between is some of the most formally audacious, morally compromised filmmaking American cinema ever produced.

-Stylistically, noir drew on German Expressionism — many of its key directors were émigrés fleeing Europe — as well as the hardboiled fiction of Dashiell Hammett, Raymond Chandler, and James M. Cain.
-The visual grammar was chiaroscuro: extreme contrast between deep shadow and harsh light, often fractured by venetian blinds or architectural geometry into knife-edged patterns across faces and walls.
+Stylistically, noir drew on German Expressionism (many of its key directors were émigrés fleeing Europe) as well as the hardboiled fiction of Dashiell Hammett, Raymond Chandler, and James M. Cain.
+Its visual grammar was chiaroscuro: extreme contrast between deep shadow and harsh light, often fractured by venetian blinds or architectural geometry into knife-edged patterns across faces and walls.

-Thematically, noir is preoccupied with entrapment — by desire, by the past, by social circumstance.
-Its protagonists are almost always compromised; its endings are seldom redemptive.
-Whether noir constitutes a genre, a cycle, a style, or a sensibility remains genuinely contested among film scholars.
-What is not contested is its influence.
+Thematically, noir is preoccupied with entrapment: by desire, by the past, by social circumstance.
+Its protagonists are almost always compromised, its endings rarely redemptive.
+Whether noir counts as a genre, a cycle, a style, or simply a sensibility remains genuinely contested among film scholars.
+Its influence is not.

 Defining Characteristics